 Dan has worked in Maryland, Mississippi, Alabama, Costa Rica, and Mexico.
 During his time in Baltimore, Dan founded partnerships in Mexico, Ukraine, Romania, Jamaica, and China.
 It was at this time that IXO was created to send entrepreneurs to sensitive locations to start new outreach ventures and train national leaders.

 After moving back to Montgomery, IXO received its non-profit status and began assisting new international start-ups.
 Following the Beijing Olympics in 2008, IXO grew rapidly requiring Dan to direct the organization full-time as President.
+Dan and his wife Dale live in the mountains of North Carolina in order to lead our Rest And Renewal Ministry for missionaries and Christian leaders.

 Will serves IXO by focusing on Vision, Strategy, and New Initiatives.